FEBRUARY 25, 2022

 A child confused and in pain may find that a beloved cartoon makes it a little bit better.

-What your patients choose to distract themselves with is secondary to making sure the options are there — because it’s not just entertainment or a modern convenience, it’s a proven way to help them feel better.
+What your patients choose to distract themselves with is secondary to making sure the options are there — because it’s not just entertainment or a secondary amenity, it’s a proven way to help them feel better.